facebook/react/docs/contributing/how-to-contribute.md

 * Write "attractive" code
 * Do not use the optional parameters of `setTimeout` and `setInterval`

-### License
+### Introductory Video

-By contributing to React, you agree that your contributions will be licensed under its BSD license.
+You may be interested in watching [this short video](https://www.youtube.com/watch?v=wUpPsEcGsg8) (26 mins) which gives an introduction on how to contribute to React.

 ### Meeting Notes

 React team meets once a week to discuss the development of React, future plans, and priorities.
 You can find the meeting notes in a [dedicated repository](https://github.com/reactjs/core-notes/).

+### License

+By contributing to React, you agree that your contributions will be licensed under its BSD license.

 ### What Next?

-You may be interested in watching [this short video](https://www.youtube.com/watch?v=wUpPsEcGsg8) (26 mins) which gives an introduction on how to contribute to React.

-Read the next sections to learn more about [understanding the codebase](/react/contributing/codebase-overview.html), and the [design principles](/react/contributing/design-principles.html) guiding the development of React.
+Read the [next section](/react/contributing/codebase-overview.html) to learn how the codebase is organized.